aws-samples/data-perimeter-policy-examples/service_specific_guidance/bedrock-agentcore-specific-guidance.md

-# Service-specific guidance: Amazon CloudWatch
+# Service-specific guidance: Amazon Bedrock AgentCore

-This document outlines service-specific guidance for implementing a data perimeter for Amazon CloudWatch.
+This document outlines service-specific guidance for implementing a data perimeter for Amazon Bedrock AgentCore.

-Amazon CloudWatch is a monitoring and observability service that provides real-time insights into AWS resources, applications, and services.
-It collects and tracks metrics, logs, and events, allowing users to set alarms, visualize data with automated dashboards, and take automated actions based on predefined thresholds.
-CloudWatch enables AWS customers to gain system-wide visibility, optimize resource utilization, and respond quickly to operational issues.
+Amazon Bedrock AgentCore is an agentic platform for building, deploying, and operating highly effective agents securely at scale using any framework and foundation model.
+AgentCore services work together or independently with any open-source framework such as CrewAI, LangGraph, LlamaIndex, and Strands Agents and with any foundation model.

 The following table specifies whether additional considerations apply to a specific data perimeter control objective, followed by the list of considerations and recommended controls, if any.